klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 relatively low initial volumes, and it would still have required a lot of funding to become truly price-volume competitive with flash memory.
 The technology was abandoned in 2022 because of that.

+Moreover, those new computer architectures (and certainly quantum computers) will also require to rethink algorithms and implementations.
+So why should we put our hope on those new architectures if today we already refuse to think about algorithms and implementations?